Azure-Samples/ms-identity-docs-code-dotnet/README.md

-# Microsoft identity platform product documentation backing code
+# Code samples for Microsoft identity platform documentation - .NET, C\#

 The sample applications in this repository contain code that backs tutorials and other articles on https://learn.microsoft.com.